hardcodes/lmtyas/README.md

 ## Customization - company logo

-If you create a folder `local/gfx` and put a png file `company-logo.png` into it, this file will be read instead.
-So you can customize the company logo displayed for the site.
+To customize the company logo displayed for the site create a folder `local/gfx` and put a png file `company-logo.png` into it.

 ## Customization - favicon

-If you create a folder `local/gfx` and put a png file `favicon.png` into it, this file will be read instead.
-So you can customize the favicon displayed for the site.
+To customize the favicon displayed for the site create a folder `local/gfx` and put a png file `favicon.png` into it.

 ## Customization - colors

-if you create a folder `local/css` and put a copy of the file [static/css/colors.css](./static/css/colors.css) into it, this file will be read instead.
-So you can customize the colors applied to the css.
+To customize the colors applied to the css create a folder `local/css` and put a tweaked copy of the file [static/css/colors.css](./static/css/colors.css) into it.

 # Set RSA password